The Qualification Between Espresso Coffee vs Brewed Coffee

 Grind Size

-You need a fine grind for espresso coffee (like fine sand or fine sugar) because of the brief extraction time and pressure utilized to brew a shot.
+You need a fine grind for espresso coffee (like fine sand or fine sugar) since of the brief extraction time and pressure utilized to brew a shot.
 However, you will require a medium or medium-coarse crush for normal brewed coffee, depending on whether you are utilizing a manual or an automatic coffee creator.
 Medium for manual brewing, and medium-coarse for automatic (as automatic brewers tend to brew quicker than manual brewing).

 Brewing Method